neyrinckaudio/docs-vcpro/docs/troubleshooting.md

 ## Hardware Fader, Button, Light, And Display Issues

 If a control surface feature is not operating correctly, there might be a problem with the surface hardware.
-Some surfaces have built-in diagnostics that acan help diagnose these problems.
+Some surfaces have built-in diagnostics that can help diagnose these problems.
 Please search for the surface user guide online for more information.

 #### Command 8
 Press the F1 Utility switch to enter Utility mode.